-- (F) A program using a local scoring process establishes and consistently uses appropriate measures to ensure the security of all TPA training materials, including all print, online, video, and assessor materials which may be in the program's possession. - (G) The program has a clearly defined written appeal policy for candidates, informs candidates about the policy prior to the assessment, and implements the appeal policy with candidates who do not pass the TPA and appeal their results. - (H) The program using a local scoring process provides and implements an appeal policy, with the model sponsor, for candidates who do not pass the TPA. - (2) Standard 6B: Candidate Preparation and Support.
+6B: Candidate Preparation and Support

 The teacher preparation program assures that each candidate receives clear and accurate information about the nature of the pedagogical tasks within the Commission-approved teaching performance assessment model (s) selected by the program and the passing score standard for the assessment.
 The program provides multiple formative opportunities for candidates to prepare for the TPA tasks/activities.
 The program assures that candidates understand that all responses to the TPA submitted for scoring represent the candidate's own work.
-For candidates who are not successful on the assessment, the program provides appropriate remediation support and guidance on resubmitting task components consistent with the TPA model's guidelines. - (A) The program implements as indicated below the following support activities for candidates.
-These activities constitute required forms of support for candidates within the TPA process: - 1.
-Providing candidates with access to handbooks and other explanatory materials about the TPA and expectations for candidate performance on the assessment. - 2.
-Explaining TPA tasks and scoring rubrics. - 3.
-Engaging candidates in formative experiences aligned with a TPA (e.g., assignments analyzing their instruction, developing curriculum units, or assessing student work). - 4.
-Providing candidates who are not successful on the assessment with additional support focusing on understanding the task(s) and rubric(s) on which the candidate was not successful as well as on understanding what needs to be resubmitted for scoring and the process for resubmitting responses for scoring. - (B) These activities constitute acceptable, but not required forms of support for candidates within the TPA process: - 1.
-Guiding discussions about the TPA tasks and scoring rubrics. - 2.
-Providing support documents such as advice on making good choices about what to use within the assessment responses. - 3.
-Using TPA scoring rubrics on assignments other than the candidate responses submitted for scoring. - 4.
-Asking probing questions about candidate draft TPA responses, without providing direct edits or specific suggestions about the candidate's work.
+For candidates who are not successful on the assessment, the program provides appropriate remediation support and guidance on resubmitting task components consistent with the TPA model's guidelines.

+- (1) The program implements as indicated below the following support activities for candidates.
+These activities constitute required forms of support for candidates within the TPA process: - Providing candidates with access to handbooks and other explanatory materials about the TPA and expectations for candidate performance on the assessment. - Explaining TPA tasks and scoring rubrics. - Engaging candidates in formative experiences aligned with a TPA (e.g., assignments analyzing their instruction, developing curriculum units, or assessing student work). - Providing candidates who are not successful on the assessment with additional support focusing on understanding the task(s) and rubric(s) on which the candidate was not successful as well as on understanding what needs to be resubmitted for scoring and the process for resubmitting responses for scoring.

+These activities constitute acceptable, but not required forms of support for candidates within the TPA process:

-- 5. Assisting candidates in understanding how to use the electronic platforms for models/programs using electronic uploading of candidate responses. - 6.
-Arranging technical assistance for the video portion of the assessment.
-(C) These activities constitute unacceptable forms of support for candidates within the TPA process: - 1.
-Editing a candidate's official materials prior to submission and/ or prior to resubmission (for candidates who are unsuccessful on the assessment). - Providing specific critique of candidate responses that indicates alternative responses, prior to submission for official scoring and/or prior to resubmission (for candidates who are unsuccessful on the assessment). - 3.
-Telling candidates which video clips to select for submission. - 4.
-Uploading candidate TPA responses (written responses or video entries) on public access websites, including social media. - (D) The program provides candidates with timely feedback on formative assessments and experiences preparatory to the TPA.
-The feedback includes information relative to candidate demonstration of competency on the domains of the PK-3 Teaching
+- Guiding discussions about the TPA tasks and scoring rubrics. - Providing support documents such as advice on making good choices about what to use within the assessment responses. - Using TPA scoring rubrics on assignments other than the candidate responses submitted for scoring. - Asking probing questions about candidate draft TPA responses, without providing direct edits or specific suggestions about the candidate's work. - Assisting candidates in understanding how to use the electronic platforms for models/programs using electronic uploading of candidate responses. - Arranging technical assistance for the video portion of the assessment.

+These activities constitute unacceptable forms of support for candidates within the TPA process:

+- Editing a candidate's official materials prior to submission and/ or prior to resubmission (for candidates who are unsuccessful on the assessment). - Providing specific critique of candidate responses that indicates alternative responses, prior to submission for official scoring and/or prior to resubmission (for candidates who are unsuccessful on the assessment). - Telling candidates which video clips to select for submission.

+- Uploading candidate TPA responses (written responses or video entries) on public access websites, including social media. - (2) The program provides candidates with timely feedback on formative assessments and experiences preparatory to the TPA.
+The feedback includes information relative to candidate demonstration of competency on the domains of the PK-3 ECE TPEs. - (3) The program provides opportunities for candidates who are not successful on the assessment to receive remedial assistance, and to retake the assessment.
+The program only recommends candidates who have met the passing score on the TPA for a PK-3 ECE Specialist Instruction Credential and have met all credential requirements.